jhuapl-bio/taxtriage/.github/PULL_REQUEST_TEMPLATE.md

 Please fill in the appropriate checklist below (delete whatever is not relevant).
 These are the most common things requested on pull requests (PRs).

-Remember that PRs should be made against the dev branch, unless you're preparing a pipeline release.
+Remember that PRs should be made against the `main` branch.
+Name your branch after the issue it closes (e.g. `226-metadata-module`), or write `Closes #226` below, so the issue closes when this merges.

 Learn more about contributing: [CONTRIBUTING.md](https://github.com/jhuapl-bio/taxtriage/tree/master/.github/CONTRIBUTING.md) -->